-It turns out to be as well a perfect way to carry the scope at the observing site from location to location without disconnecting the OTA from the base.
-All I need is to put the OTA to vertical position, grab both ropes with one hand at its front side and by the base handle underneath with another.
+It turns out to be as well a perfect way to carry the scope at the observing site from location to location without disconnecting the OTA from the base!
+All I need is to put the OTA to the vertical position, grab both ropes with one hand on its front side and by the base handle underneath with another.
 Everything is naturally balancing as you lift it.
 Yes, it's heavy but totally doable if you need to move a bit in order to escape some tree branches interfering with the view.